juanpsm/mw-jwq/README.md

 ## Install

-Download to some location un your `$PATH` and give it permisions:
+Download to some location in your `$PATH` and give it permissions:

 ```console
 curl -L https://github.com/juanpsm/mw-jwq/releases/download/0.1.0/mw-jwq > $HOME/.local/bin/mw-jwq